 Resignations of regular staff do not allow sufficient time for the district to employ an immediate replacement.

-On either of the latter occasions the district shall employ a contracted staff person within a reasonable time.
+On either of the latter occasions the district will employ a contracted staff person within a reasonable time.

-The superintendent shall be responsible for establishing procedures by which teachers request substitutes and by which substitute teachers are assigned, employed and compensated.
+The superintendent will be responsible for establishing procedures by which teachers request substitutes and by which substitute teachers are assigned, employed and compensated.

-Substitute teachers who have served for 20 full consecutive working days in the same assignment shall, from the 21st day of service on, be paid according to the regular salary schedule of certificated staff.
+Substitute teachers who have served for 20 full consecutive working days in the same assignment will, from the 21st day of service on, be paid according to the regular salary schedule of certificated staff.

 The board authorizes the employment of a spouse of an officer as a substitute teacher when the superintendent deems that there is a shortage of substitute teachers in the district.

-Retired teachers or administrators may work up to one thousand five-hundred (1,500) hours per school year as substitutes without affecting their retirement After eight hundred sixty-seven (867) hours of employment for a retired employee, the district will be responsible for the employer's contribution to the state retirement system for that employee for all hours worked in that school year.
+Retired teachers or administrators may work up to eight hundred sixty-seven (867) hours of employment.

 If the superintendent reasonably anticipates that the list of qualified, willing substitutes will be exhausted, emergency substitute certification may be sought from the Office of the Superintendent for Public Instruction for persons not fully qualified for a teaching or substitute certificate.
 Substitutes holding emergency certification may only be assigned work when the list of full-qualified substitutes is exhausted.

 The board authorizes the employment of a classified substitute in the absence of a classified staff member when a program will be adversely affected by the regular staff member's absence and when a substitute can perform the duties in a reasonable manner.
-Such classified substitutes shall be hired into positions ineligible for retirement benefits that correspond to the retirement eligible positions for which substitutes are needed.
+A classified substitute employee’s eligibility to purchase retirement service credit will be determined according to RCW 41.35 and retirement system rules.
+Substitute classified employee means a classified employee who is employed by the district exclusively as a substitute for an absent employee.
 The superintendent is authorized to establish procedures relating to the use of substitute classified staff.

-END OF POLICY
+By October 1 of each year, the District will report to the office of the superintendent of public instruction: 1) The number of substitute teachers hired per school year; 2) the number of substitute teachers hired under the expedited certification process for out-of-state teachers; 3) the full daily compensation rate per substitute teacher; and 4) the reason for hiring the substitute teacher.

 Cross References: